stabilityprotocol/docs/docs/developers/tutorials/contract_deploy/deploy_contract_with_hardhat.md

 ### Tutorial Objective

-This tutorial teaches how to deploy an ERC20 Smart Contract on the Stabilityprotocol blockchain using Hardhat and TypeScript.
+This tutorial teaches how to deploy an ERC20 Smart Contract on Stability Testnet using Hardhat and TypeScript.

 ### Prerequisites